rackerlabs/support-how-to/content/how-to/cloud-servers/enable-file-downloads-in-internet-explorer/index.md

 ---
 permalink: enable-file-downloads-in-internet-explorer/
-audit_date:
+audit_date: "2021-04-30"
 title: Enable file downloads in Internet Explorer
 type: article
-created_date: '2011-04-19'
+created_date: "2011-04-19"
 created_by: Rackspace Support
-last_modified_date: '2015-06-04'
+last_modified_date: "2021-04-30"
-last_modified_by: Kelly Holcomb
+last_modified_by: Carlos Arriaga
 product: Cloud Servers
 product_url: cloud-servers
 ---

-If you have just created a cloud server on Microsoft Windows but are having problems downloading files from your server, you might need to enable file downloads in Internet Explorer.
+If you have created a cloud server on Microsoft Windows but are having problems downloading files from your server, you might need to enable file downloads in Internet Explorer.